aTrujillo04/License-plate-detection-and-extraction/README.md

 python3 realtime_ext.py
 ```

 Finally, you will see a deployed window.
 Through this window you will be able to see the **real time camera record** and the **detection and extraction.
-Just like this**:

-IMAGENNNNNN

 If the both scripts run optimally you should be able to see something like this: